All the signs are there. Your fast-growing infant is finally ready to start eating solid baby food. So….how is that supposed to happen?

 - Finely ground seeds

-This is a great time to introduce your infant to cooked beans, lentils, and split peas.
-Cook them, then mash them into a paste before serving.
+The 9-month mark is a great time to introduce your infant to cooked beans, lentils, and split peas.
+Cook them well before mashing into a paste to serve.
 This is an excellent way for your baby get some bone-and-brain building proteins!

-These foods, when cooked, can be added to your baby food list:
+These foods, when cooked, can be added to your solid baby food list:

 Here are a few things you can add to his diet this month.